 To measure light uniformity, the following formula comes in handy.

 U1 = E (minimum) / E (average) U2 = E (minimum) / E (maximum)

 U stands for uniformity and E stands for illumination respectively.
 From the above formula, it should be clear that light uniformity is basically the ratio of the illumination or lux level.
 This uniformity ratio is extremely useful as it allows you to determine how the lights evenly distribute light onto the ground.
 If the difference between average and minimum lux is not high, the ratio would be high.
 It indicates better light uniformity.
 According to the national codes of practice, the minimum illumination needs to correspond with the recommended illumination levels.
 The general lighting scheme sets the uniformity levels at 0.6 and 0.8 as set by UK CIBSE and German DIN guidelines.

 Light Uniformity Standard

 There are different light uniformity standards that need to be followed depending on the nature of the environment.
-For instance, if we take a football fifield, the following standard must be followed.
-Please refer to Football Field Lighting Design
+For instance, if we take a football field, the following standard must be followed.
+Please refer to Football Field Lighting Design.

 |Nature of the Sports Field||Illumination||Required U1 Light Uniformity|